CARVE HER NAME WITH PRIDE

 MEDICINE & CHEMISTRY

 Despite my mother’s unfulfilled wish to become a nurse, she maintained an interest in medicine and was always interested in any radio or television programme that presented important medical or scientific advancements.

-When I was older and began to study the sciences, she was always interested to listen to me tell her about my studies and once I went to college, whenever I came home to visit, she remained eager to hear about what I had learned.
+When I was older and began to study the sciences, my mother was always interested to listen to me tell her about my studies.
+Once I went to college, whenever I came home to visit, she was always eager to hear about what I had learned.
 I remember that she had a remarkable quick and agile mind despite her lack of formal education.
-However her interest truly blossomed once I entered medical research.
-I had just started working with patients suffering from von Willebrand’s Disease and Haemophilia A.
+However her interest truly blossomed once I entered medical research when I began working with patients suffering from von Willebrand’s Disease and Haemophilia A.

 Von Willebrand’s disease is a bleeding disorder where patients demonstrate prolonged bleeding and clotting times when tested (what is meant by the clotting time is in actuality, the partial thromboplastin time or aPTT) and is inherited by an autosomal (i.e. not sex-linked) dominant route.
 Although Haemophilia A is also a bleeding disorder, it is sex-linked and recessive and finds expression in males while females act as carriers.
 Patients with Haemophilia A demonstrate a normal bleeding time, but demonstrate a prolonged clotting time (i.e. aPTT) when tested in the laboratory.

 I recall explaining the characteristics of each condition and noting how quickly she came to grasp the characteristics of each malady.
 However what really surprised me was her ability to understand how to distinguish von Willebrand’s Disease from Haemophilia A in the laboratory setting.
 I soon realised that she not only appreciated what I was saying, but was able to ask well thought out questions on the subject.
 I have met medical students who found such the distinction taxing.